bedosebestyen/netcheck/README.md

 # netcheck

 IpPool.py:
-COntains IpPool class, that is used to get the IPs from the source and put 100 in ICMP_hosts, and TCP_hosts.
+Contains IpPool class, that is used to get the IPs from the source and put 100 in ICMP_hosts, and TCP_hosts.
 These hosts will be checked by the functions in Checker.py.

 ConfigLoad.py:
 Contains a Configuration class.
 The values are loaded from the config.json.
 These values are later used in PacketFacktory to create the packets.